brianjriddle/tv4-continous-delivery-valtech-2012-02/tv4/continous-integration.md

 ![status](status-view-2-640x480.jpg)
 visualizations

-.notes it took along time to get a radiator installed. everybody in the entire office may not know what those green boxes mean but everybody knows red means something broken.
+.notes it took along time to get a radiator installed and being a tv station we have tons of tvs. everybody in the entire room may not know what those green boxes mean but everybody knows red means something broke.

 !SLIDE center transition=fade
 ![mail](lots-of-mail.jpg)